Overview

 UIX provides an AppPlugin TypeScript interface that can be implemented to create a custom plugin.

-The plugin class must be exported as a default export from the plugin module file.
+The plugin class must be exported as the default export from the plugin module file.
 The plugin name must start with [A-Za-z_] and can only contain [A-Za-z0-9_].

 Example: